Knihobot

 4,0

-• Les disparus
+• Les Disparus

-• 649 stránek
+• 650 stránek

 • 23 hodin čtení

-In this compelling narrative, a writer embarks on a quest to uncover the truth behind his family's tragic past during World War II, blending memoir, reportage, mystery, and scholarly investigation.
-The story begins with a boy haunted by the disappearance of six relatives during the Holocaust, a subject that captivated him from childhood.
-Years later, after discovering desperate letters from 1939 written by his grandfather, he is driven to seek out eyewitnesses to his relatives' fates.
-This journey spans a dozen countries across four continents, revealing the painful discrepancies between lived history and the stories we tell.
-Ultimately, it leads him back to the small Ukrainian town where his family's saga began, where answers to a long-standing mystery await.
-The narrative deftly weaves together past and present, childhood memories of a lost generation of immigrant Jews, and reflections on biblical texts and Jewish history.
-This exploration transforms one family's story into a profound meditation on our tenuous connection to the past.
-Deeply personal and beautifully written, the work illuminates the themes of loss and discovery through time.
-Mendelsohn's quest becomes a gripping detective story that raises questions about divine intervention and the randomness of history, ultimately creating a richly human tableau where each witness has a face, story, and destiny.
+In this compelling narrative, a writer embarks on a quest to uncover the truth behind his family's tragic past during World War II, blending memoir, reportage, mystery, and scholarly detective work.
+The story begins with a boy haunted by the disappearance of six relatives during the Holocaust, a topic that captivated him from childhood.
+Years later, after discovering desperate letters written to his grandfather in 1939 and hearing fragmented stories of betrayal, he seeks out the remaining eyewitnesses to his relatives' fates.
+This journey spans a dozen countries across four continents, revealing the painful discrepancies between lived history and the narratives we construct.
+Ultimately, it leads him back to the small Ukrainian town where his family's story began, where answers to a long-standing mystery await.
+The narrative deftly intertwines past and present, blending a world-spanning odyssey with childhood memories of a lost generation of immigrant Jews, alongside reflections on biblical texts and Jewish history.
+This exploration transforms a family's tale into a profound meditation on our tenuous connection to the past.
+Deeply personal and beautifully written, this literary work illuminates the themes of loss and discovery over time.

-Les disparus2007
+Les Disparus2007

 4,0